galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ![seqdata file](../../images/limma-voom/seqdata.png "Count file (before formatting)")

-The sample information file contains basic information about the samples that we will need for the analysis today.
+The sample information file contains basic information about the samples that we will need for the analysis.
 See below.

 ![sampleinfo file](../../images/limma-voom/sampleinfo.png "Sample information file (before formatting)")